embesozzi/keycloak-workshop-stepup-mfa-biometrics/README.md

 1.2.
 Complete the user information (step 1):
      <img src="docs/register.png" width="60%" height="60%">

 1.3.
 Register the Passkeys (step 2):
     <img src="docs/register-passkeys-1.png" width="60%" height="60%">
     <img src="docs/register-passkeys-2.png" width="60%" height="60%">

 1.4.
 You will see the Bank Portal Home
     <img src="docs/home.png" width="60%" height="60%">

 ### Use case 2: Sign in to the Global Bank Portal for Managing Bank Accounts

 2.1.
 Access to the [Bank Portal](https://localhost/bank) and Sign In:
     <img src="docs/login-3.png" width="60%" height="60%">

 2.2 Complete the username and password (1 factor):
     <img src="docs/login-1.png" width="60%" height="60%">
     <img src="docs/login-2.png" width="60%" height="60%">
-2.3 You will see to the Bank Portal Home
+2.3 You will see to the Bank Portal Home:
     <img src="docs/home.png" width="60%" height="60%">

 2.4 Go to the Identity Profile section and check your ACR claim: **loa1**